Skip to content

 bar/#

-Write a block starting with # ## for each message you want to distribute.
-Write the distribution target topic setting and leave a blank line before writing the message payload.
-You cannot include the same line as the block starting line with # %% or other blocks in the message payload.
-It will be considered the start of another block.
-Click Publish Message displayed above # ## to distribute the message.
+Write one block starting with # ## for each message you want to publish.
+Write the publish settings, leave a blank line, then write the message payload.
+A line matching another block marker (e.g. # %%) inside the payload is not supported — it will be treated as the start of a new block.
+Click Publish message displayed above # ## to publish.

 Name Required Default Description